Cray-HPE/uas-mgr/doc/uas_overview.md

 #### Create and Push the Container Image <a name="main-uaiimages-customenduser-build-image"></a>

 Create a container image using podman or docker and push it to the site container registry.
 Any container specific modifications may also be done here with a Dockerfile.
-The ENTRYPOINT layer must be /usr/bin/uai-ssh.sh as that starts sshd for the user in the UAI container started by UAS.
+The ENTRYPOINT layer must be /usr/bin/uai-ssh.sh as that starts SSHD for the user in the UAI container started by UAS.

 ```
 ncn-w001:~ # UAI_IMAGE_NAME=registry.local/cray/cray-uai-compute:latest